Did you make it here from the UWM Atmospheric Science Program Graduate Scholarships page? Click here to return to that page!

 Below is a listing of graduate scholarship, fellowship, and post-doctoral opportunities in the atmospheric and related sciences.
 Note that some scholarships and fellowships are available only to entering M.S.-level students, whereas others are available to students at more advanced stages of their studies.
 If you would like to list a scholarship, fellowship, or post-doctoral opportunity (only those specific to meteorology and the atmospheric sciences, please) here, please contact us at the e-mail address at the bottom of this page.
 Please also feel free to share this page with your students and/or colleagues.

 This scholarship provides support to UWM students working to complete M.S. or Ph.D. studies in the atmospheric sciences.
 Typically, one award is made per year, with the stipend amount variable between years.
-Applications are typically due by the end of March.
+Applications are typically due in late January.

 This fellowship recognizes and supports the top M.S. and Ph.D. students enrolled at UWM.
-It is a one year, non-renewable fellowship that provides a nine-month stipend of $13,750, which is typically augmented by a research or teaching assistantship.
-Applications are typically due in mid-January.
+It is a one year, non-renewable fellowship that provides a nine-month stipend of $15,000, which is typically augmented by a research or teaching assistantship.
+Applications are typically due in late January.

 This fellowship recognizes and supports the top dissertator-level Ph.D. students enrolled at UWM.
-It is a one year, non-renewable fellowship that provides a nine-month stipend of $16,000, which is typically augmented by a research or teaching assistantship.
-Applications are typically due in mid-January.
+It is a one year, non-renewable fellowship that provides a nine-month stipend of $16,500, which is typically augmented by a research or teaching assistantship.
+Applications are typically due in late January.

 This fellowship provides support for new and continuing graduate students at UWM who are a member of a group underrepresented in graduate study; are a first-generation college student who is considered to have a high financial need; or are a student with a qualifying disability.
-A stipend of $14,000/yr is offered, and this award is renewable.
-Applications are typically due in mid-January.
+A stipend of $15,000/yr is offered, and this award is renewable.
+Applications are typically due in late January.

 AMS Graduate Fellowships are offered to students who will enter their first year of atmospheric science M.S. studies in the fall.
 They provide a $25,000 stipend and partial travel support to the AMS Annual Meeting.
 Approximately ten to fifteen awards are made per year and applications are typically due in January.